Code of Ethics and Business Conduct

-- Personal trading or outside business activities (for example, board memberships or directorships) or investments that could raise potential conflicts with a client or Morgan Stanley;
+- Personal trading or outside business activities (for example, board memberships

-- Working for a competitor, client or supplier while
+- Working for or investing in a competitor, client or supplier while

 - Personal financial arrangements between employees.

 to their business unit, department or region for specific reporting and approval

 Related Person Transactions

 Directors and executive officers are required to comply with the Related

 Person Transactions Policy, which sets forth Morgan Stanley’s framework

 for approval of transactions involving our directors and executive officers,

 and certain persons and entities related to them, and Morgan Stanley.